JNF’s Historical and Ongoing Timeline

 Begin Park

-The site abounds in the ruins and remains of the houses, and contains olive, almond, and pine trees.
-The village cemetery is visible on the southeastern edge of the site.
-Seven graves can be seen; bones are visible in some of the open ones.
-The village mosque still stands, abandoned and neglected; in the courtyard of the mosque, there is an artificial pool equipped with steps, and behind the mosque there are three wells.
-The shrine of Shaykh al-‘Umari stands next to an old network of irrigation canals.
-A set of stone stairs leads down to the arched entrance of the ancient spring of ’Ayn al-Qabu.
-Much of the surrounding land has been covered by a forest planted by Israel.
+The village mosque remains standing but is abandoned and neglected.
+In its courtyard lies an artificial pool with steps, and behind the mosque are three wells.
+Nearby stands the shrine of Shaykh al-‘Umari, adjacent to an old irrigation system.
+A set of stone stairs descends to the arched entrance of the ancient spring of ’Ayn al-Qabu.
+Much of the surrounding land has been covered by a forest planted by the Jewish National Fund, concealing the history beneath.

 The Begin Park Hides: